restlet/restlet-framework-java/libraries/org.jsslutils_1.0/readme.txt

 --------------------------------------
-jsslutils - set of utilisties for Java
+jsslutils - set of utilities for Java
 --------------------------------------

 "This project aims to provide a set of utilities regarding the use of SSL in Java."